junxit/us-congress-bills-110/bill.md

   - **(6)** because the Arizona Trail is physically possible and financially feasible, no additional feasibility studies to designate the Arizona Trail as a national scenic trail are required.
 - **(b)** *Purpose* The purpose of this Act is to designate the Arizona Trail as a national scenic trail.

 ## § 3.
-Arizona national scenic trail
+Arizona National Scenic Trail

 Section 5(a) of the National Trails System Act (16 U.S.C.
 1244(a)) is amended by adding at the end the following: